ResLifeBU Skills relate to everything and anything a student may need to set them up for success during their first year and beyond at Bournemouth:

-Leading up to your first day University can be daunting, and everyone knows that money doesn’t grow on trees, especially whilst studying at University!
+Leading up to your first day University can be daunting, and everyone knows that there is no magical money tree, especially whilst studying and living at University!
 This being said, if managed well, you can flourish throughout your time at BU and not run into money trouble… Here at ResLifeBU HQ we run focus groups and collated information from current students that have given their top tips for you to bear in mind before coming to BU to save the pennies:

 Create a finances spreadsheet and keep to it!

 “Get onto excel and make a spreadsheet of your forecasted budget so you know what you expect to spend over the coming term.
 I’m not talking kitchen utensils and on off costs such as your bedding, your parents can sort that out for you if you’re lucky ;) Write down your weekly/monthly expenses such going out/socialising, transport, food, gym membership, sports membership, clothes, course materials and all that jazz.
 But be honest with yourself!

 Take the hard cash out of the machine week-by-week!

 “Spending money with your trusty contactless card can be all too easy, OOHHHH SOOO EASY!
 Don’t be fooled, take the cash that you want to spend each week out of the machine and don’t spend over this, by the end of the week you will feel much better about yourself.
 This I found extremely helpful as it allowed me to realise exactly what I was spending each day, and not get that extra coffee when I didn’t really need it”